rtealwitter/Elemental-Automata/server/README.md

 ### Linting with ESLint

 The server is configured with the [AirBnB ESLint rules](https://github.com/airbnb/javascript).
 You can run the linter with `npm run lint` or `npx eslint .`.
-Thee rules were installed with:
+The rules were installed with:

 ```
 npx install-peerdeps --dev eslint-config-airbnb-base
+npm install --save-dev eslint-config-prettier
 ```

 and `.eslintrc.json` configured with:

 ```
 {
-  "extends": "airbnb-base",
+  "extends": ["airbnb-base", "prettier",
   "env": {
     "jest": true
   }